evildmp/vurt/articles/using-stories.rst

-How to tell a story in an interview
+How to use stories in interviews
 ===================================

-The challenge for an interviewee is to make the most of the opportunies presented to them.
+The challenge for an interviewee is to make the most of the opportunities presented to them.
 Each question in an interview should be seen as an invitation to the candidate to reveal something valuable - a strength, a depth of experience, an insight, an attitude, character.